ChuanzhengWei/sorghum_T2T/README.md

 # sorghum_T2T
-The codes to assemble two sorghum cultivars
+The codes to assemble two sorghum cultivars.